tonghuikang/blog/_posts/2025-06-09-engineering-for-software.md

 - In theory, AI can take over your browser and function as an remote employee.
 In reality we are not there yet, although we will soon be there.

-Avoid processes that do not make sense.
+- Avoid processes that do not make sense.

 - You should invest now.
 Tools that make it easier for AI also make it easier for humans.
 Some investments might not be worth it might be worth it now.
 (Give an example.)

 - Continue with the example of implementing a button.

-## Get into the mindset of delegating
+- As an engineering leader you unblock individual contributors to make contributions.
+Your role now is the engineering leader.

-Your product manager asks you to build a button.
+- In theory, the AI today can take over your computer and do your job.

-Your first reaction should not be "how do I implement this button elegantly?".
-Your reaction should be - "is this something we can delegate to AI"?
+- But you want to limit the extent of what you AI can read and write.

-You should still think how an elegant implementation would look like.
-You should still have standards on what elegant implementation is.
+- You do not want your code commits to contain information derived from private documents.
-But you should be getting AI to implement the button - and implement it elegantly.
+- You do not want AI to send Slack messages on your behalf.

-AI should be meeting your standards, you should not need to regurgitate your standards every time you ask AI to implement a button.
+## Empower AI with all the context available

-## Provide AI access to all the context available
+Your product manager asks you to build a button on your website.

-This is how the company implements a button
+This is how the process of implementing a button goes

 - Leadership wants to focus on a certain aspect (improve product experience)
 - Research was done, feedback was solicited on what is the biggest pain points in product experience